10 years on, Osaka fiscal reform started by Toru Hashimoto remains unfinished | The Japan Times

-OSAKA – Since Toru Hashimoto was elected Osaka governor in January 2008 and subsequently launched his reform drive, the prefecture has turned its debt-heavy public finances around to achieve budget surpluses.
+OSAKA – Since Toru Hashimoto was elected Osaka governor in January 2008 and subsequently launched a reform drive, the prefecture has turned its debt-heavy public finances around to achieve budget surpluses.

 Some experts, however, downplay the recovery as superficial and suggest there is a long way to go before real fiscal health is restored to Osaka.